runeasgar/docker_drupal_stack/README.md

 ## Using this repo
 1. Install [docker](https://docs.docker.com/engine/installation/) and [docker compose](https://docs.docker.com/compose/install/), clone this repository, and change into the repository directory.
-2. (OPTIONAL) Load your Drupal codebase into `web/www/html` (e.g. web/www/html/index.php).
-  * This is mostly useful if you're only planning on running a single site on the container.
-3. Run `export MYSQL_ROOT_PASSWORD=whatever`.
+2. Run `export MYSQL_ROOT_PASSWORD=whatever`.
   * It's important to note that MySQL will store this password as a part of its database(s), in a docker volume (mysql/data on the host).
 Hence, rebuilding or recreating the MySQL container will not affect this password - not even if you change this environment variable.
-4. While in the newly cloned repo directory, run `docker-compose --x-networking up -d`.
+3. While in the newly cloned repo directory, run `docker-compose --x-networking up -d`.

+When this is finished running, you will have 3 networked containers, each running a service:
+* Varnish with the hostname `drupal_varnish`, accessible via port 80 on docker host.
-When this is finished running, you will have 3 networked containers, each running a service: Varnish (port 80 on host), Web (Apache, port 8080 on host), and MySQL.
-If you opted out of step 4, you'll just get a simple message indicating successful set up.
+  * If you opted out of step 3 above, you'll just get a simple message indicating successful set up.
+* Apache with the hostname `drupal_web`, accessible via port 8080 on the docker host.
+* MySQL with the hostname `drupal_mysql`, accessible via port 3306 to the other two containers.
+  * `drupal_mysql` is also the MySQL server address you'll supply to Drupal installations.

 ## Next steps
 Once your containers are all running, you can:
-* Manage your Apache virtual hosts in the repository directory at `web/sites-enabled`.
-* Manage the contents of `/var/www` on your web in the repository directory at `web/www`.
-The default site is in `web/www/html`.
+* Set up Drupal 8, which is pre-installed for you.
+The code is at /var/www/drupal, and is served as the default site.
-* Create MySQL databases needed by your Drupal site(s).
+* Don't forget to create MySQL databases needed by your Drupal sites (including the pre-installed site).
+The MySQL host will be `drupal_mysql`.
+* [Manage](https://help.ubuntu.com/lts/serverguide/httpd.html) your Apache server to create additional sites.

 ## Improvements for the future
 * webmin to manage your sites, databases, etc..